Unpaid Work-Study Program

-Sponsors are asked to involve students in as many aspects of the job as possible, including meetings, problem solving, and decision making.
-Sponsors will be asked to complete a performance evaluation each trimester which will be factored into the student learner's final course grade.
+Sponsors are asked to involve students in as many aspects of the job as possible, including meetings, problem-solving, and decision-making.
+Sponsors will be asked to complete a performance evaluation each semester which will be factored into the student learner's final course grade.

 To enroll in the Community Classroom Program, students must: